American Kestrel Facts for Kids

-The American Kestrel is a small, colorful falcon known for its distinct plumage and hunting prowess.
+The American Kestrel is a small but colorful falcon known for its hunting prowess and widespread presence in North America.

 Interesting Facts